-WHEN DO YOU NEED BRACES?
+WHEN DO YOU NEED TEETH BRACES TREATMENT?

 Whether for cosmetic reasons, bite correction or better dental hygiene, orthodontic braces are often a necessity.
 After all, most of us are not lucky enough to be born with perfect teeth!
-And that is why, Dr. Koch and his orthodontic team at Koch Orthodontics in Lawrenceville & Loganville, GA stay updated with the latest in orthodontic advances to help you with all your braces needs.
+And that is why, Dr. Koch and his orthodontic team at Koch Orthodontics in Lawrenceville & Loganville, GA stay updated with the latest in orthodontic advances to help you with all your braces and orthodontic care needs.

 How Do Braces Work?